-Books about the history of medicine are still available at the Medical Center Library!
+Books about the history of medicine are available at the Medical Center Library!

 Doing more extensive research?
-Many other historical works are now part of the circulating collection on main campus and the History of Medicine Collections Curator (see left hand box) can help you find books and treasures now housed in Duke's David M. Rubenstein Rare Books and Special Collections Library.
+Many other historical works are available in the .circulating collection on main campus.
+The History of Medicine Collections Curator (see left hand box) can help you find older and rare books and other treasures housed in Duke's David M. Rubenstein Rare Books and Special Collections Library.

 Medical Center Archives preserves the records and history of Duke Medicine and provides access to reports, records, images, and oral histories.

 http://archives.mc.duke.edu/ Or contact 919.383.2653

 The Library has a number of books in its collection written about the founding of Duke Medicine.
 This book is available for sale from the Library: